 Having said all that: we have sometimes experienced unseasonably warm weather during our Vermont session.
+Additionally, we now run camp a couple weeks earlier in September than when we first wrote the above guidance.
 With the climate changing, we can no longer predict with near-certainty that you'll need cold-weather supplies, but we still think it's smartest to pack with long-term weather patterns in mind.

-packing checklist We suggest printing these pages.
+\packing checklist We suggest printing these pages.